-You'll have access to a variety of services and programs that support your academic aspirations, from one of the largest university libraries in Boston to the latest in computing resources, with options to study abroad and more.
+You'll have access to a variety of services and programs that support your academic aspirations, including one of the largest university libraries in Boston and the latest in computing resources.

 As an entering freshman, you are paired with an academic advisor in your field of study who will guide you through the process of choosing appropriate courses and areas of interest.

 Snell Library has Web and other network-based resources, including the Northeastern University Libraries Information System (NULIS), which provides access to the library's online catalog and other databases and services.
-Snell Library:
+Snell Library features:

 General access computer labs provide free access to hundreds of PCs, Macs, and laptops in Snell Library and the Curry Student Center.
 Residence Hall Network (ResNet) provides high-speed network access to all students living in Northeastern-owned residence halls.

-This is your source for textbooks and school supplies.
+This is your source for textbooks, school supplies, apparel, and more.

-Writing Center tutors are experienced graduate students and writing teachers who will work with students on any aspect of the writing process, including conceptualizing, planning, researching, organizing, drafting, revising, and editing.
+Writing Center tutors are experienced graduate students and writing teachers who work with students on every aspect of the writing process, including conceptualizing, planning, researching, organizing, drafting, revising, and editing.

-This one-stop shopping guide provides all the necessary resources for academic assistance including advising, tutoring, special resources, and more.
+The MyNEU Academic Guide provides all the necessary resources for academic assistance, including advising, tutoring, special resources, and more.

-The Academic Catalogue is the central course for course descriptions, along with admission information and important policies for undergraduate students.
+The Academic Catalog is the central source for course descriptions along with admissions information and important policies for undergraduate students.